Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Experiments

-In this section, we conducted experimental validations with the integration of checkpoint, where the English backbone was switched to different base models.

-To begin with, the capability for generating native language semantic images is validated.
-Here, we employed Stable Diffusion 1.5\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} and realisticVisionV51\footnote{\url{https://civitai.com/models/4201/realistic-vision-v51}} as the base backbones and generated a series of sample images to illustrate this process, as shown in Fig.\ref{fig:native language semantic Checkpoint}.
-As you can see, the native language semantics in the images are quite accurate, which is something that is difficult to achieve with Chinese models aligned through English translation or text encoders.
-This serves as evidence that BDM possesses robust capabilities in generating high-quality native language semantic content.
+\textbf{Native language semantics.} In Fig.\ref{fig:native language semantic Checkpoint}, we demonstrate BDM's capability to generate native language semantic images.
+The original results of SD1.5 and the two versions of BDM are showcased: BDM(SD1.5) with Stable Diffusion 1.5\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} as the backbone, and BDM(RealisticVisionV51) with RealisticVisionV51\cite{realisticVisionV51} as the backbone.
+As shown by the results of prompts 1-3, the Chinese semantics generated by the English model are all incorrect, while BDM can generate accurately.
+Additionally, as shown by the results of prompts 4-5, due to the inherent translation issues of polysemy, the English model cannot generate the correct target, while BDM can avoid the impact of translation.

-Furthermore, it's noteworthy that the image quality of the generated images from realisticVisionV51 is notably superior to that of Stable Diffusion 1.5, even though BDM was trained on the latter.
-This observation underscores the notion that as the performance of the English backbone improves, the capabilities of BDM also experience enhancement.
-Consequently, options like fine-tuning the backbone or integrating more advanced English backbone can be considered to bolster BDM's prowess.
+Moreover, it's worth mentioning that the image quality of the generated images by RealisticVisionV51 is significantly better than that of Stable Diffusion 1.5, despite BDM being trained on the latter.
+This observation emphasizes the idea that as the performance of the English backbone improves, BDM also sees improvements.
+Consequently, options such as refining the backbone or incorporating a more advanced English backbone can be considered to further enhance BDM's capabilities.

-Next, we proceeded to validate the style transfer capability achieved through switching between different checkpoints.
-The backbone was alternately set to realisticVisionV51, dreamshaper\footnote{\url{https://civitai.com/models/4384/dreamshaper}}, flat2DAnimerge\footnote{\url{https://civitai.com/models/35960/flat-2d-animerge}}, disneyPixarCartoon\footnote{\url{https://civitai.com/models/65203/disney-pixar-cartoon-type-a}}, and midjourneyPapercut\footnote{\url{https://civitai.com/models/80/midjourney-papercut}}.
-Utilizing the same native language text input across all configurations, we observed their respective output results, as shown in Fig.\ref{fig:style transfer Checkpoint}.
-From these results, we can observe that different English backbones are capable of generating semantically coherent images within the native language semantic context, while aligning perfectly with their respective styles.
-This underscores BDM's proficiency in seamlessly integrating with English communities checkpoints.